15 Ways to Build a Stronger Bond with Your Dog for Life

 The simple act of walking together creates an element of trust between you and your dog.
 Spending time together in shared activities is the number one way to bond with your dog, and taking a walk is a great way to do that.

 Besides, dog walking benefits both pups and their pup parents.
 Dogs that go for regular walks are happier, less destructive, and less likely to become obese.
-The pet parents taking those dogs on walks can see benefits like better heart health, lower blood pressure and stress, and stronger muscles and bones.
-If your dog is still a puppy and new to the world of walks, our post on puppy training has a section on “Leash Training a Puppy” that will have your pup walking like a pro.
+The pet parents taking those dogs on walks can see benefits such as better heart health, lower blood pressure and stress, and stronger muscles and bones.

-Agility training is a great way to bond with and have fun with your dog.
-Not only are you spending time with your pup, but they are learning how to follow your commands and stay completely focused on your cues in a distracting and fast-paced environment.
+Agility training is a great way to bond with your dog and have fun together.
+Not only are you spending time with your pup, but they are also learning to follow your commands and stay focused on your cues in a distracting, fast-paced environment.

 It’s important to know that, due to the speed and effort required, agility training carries a risk of injury if not done with care and caution.
-You can minimize or mitigate injuries or their long-term effects by making sure your dog has the proper nutritional support for healthy joints and bones.
+Always consider your dog’s age, structure, fitness level, and health history before starting high-impact activities.

 We all want to feed our dogs nutritious food that supports their health, but taking your pup’s taste and presentation preferences into consideration can actually help strengthen your bond.